 - Fully complete the online application by November 15th or within 2 weeks of enrollment if you register after November 15th.
 If you are applying for assistance for more than one child, please indicate all children on your ONE Financial Assistance Application and submit your Federal Tax Return (if required) by uploading it directly to your CampInTouch account or by email to CampHarlam@URJ.org by mail by November 15th.
 We kindly ask that you do not mail tax returns, as our entire professional staff is working remotely at this time.

-- New Information about Taxes: We are able to accept 2019 taxes this year.
-If you have indicated a significant change in your financial situation via application and believe it would be helpful for us to see your 2020 taxes, please submit them by February 28th, 2021.
+- New Information about Taxes: We are able to accept 2020 taxes (by 12/31) for returning families, but will require 2021 taxes by 2/28/22 for families new to our scholarship program.
+If you are a returning family and have indicated a significant change in your financial situation via application and believe it would be helpful for us to see your 2021 taxes, please submit them by February 28th, 2022.